robinrodricks/FluentFTP/README.md

 - Create, append, read, write, rename and delete files and folders
 - Recursively deletes folders and all its contents
 - Get file/folder info (exists, size, security flags, modified date/time)
+- Get and set file permissions (owner, group, other)
 - Absolute or relative paths (relative to the "working directory")
 - Get the hash/checksum of a file (SHA-1, SHA-256, SHA-512, and MD5)
 - Supports DrFTPD's PRET command
 - Supports FTP Proxies (User@Host, HTTP 1.1)
+- Supports SITE CHMOD command (Unix only)
 - Dereferencing of symbolic links
 - Passive and active data connections (PASV, EPSV, PORT and EPRT)
 - Synchronous and asynchronous methods (`IAsyncResult` pattern) for all operations